Fox Volant of the Snowy Mountain

 Fox Volant of the Snowy Mountain, also known as Flying Fox of Snowy Mountain, is a wuxia novel by Jin Yong (Louis Cha).
 It was first serialised between 9 February and 18 June 1959 in the Hong Kong newspaper New Evening Post.

 Flying Fox of Snowy Mountain is one of Jin Yong's shortest novels, with only 10 chapters.
 These are numbered instead of having short phrases or duilian as chapter headings, as was Jin Yong's usual style.
-This is the chronologically latest of Jin Yong's works, being set in the late 18th-century Qing Dynasty.
+This is chronologically the latest of Jin Yong's works, being set in the late 18th century during the Qing dynasty.

 A prequel, The Young Flying Fox, was released in 1960.

 Structure

 Fox Volant of the Snowy Mountain is unique in structure among Jin Yong's novels because it employs a frame narrative as well as the literary devices of unreliable narrators and storytelling flashbacks.
 The actual time frame of the novel lasts only a day, but the stories encapsulated in it stretch back months, years and even decades before.

 In the revised afterword to the novel, Jin Yong mentions that he did not draw inspiration from Akira Kurosawa's 1950 film Rashomon as many people had falsely assumed.
 The literary devices used in the novel have been used very often in literature, such as in One Thousand and One Nights and Illustrious Words to Instruct the World.